spotinst/help/src/docs/connect-your-cloud-provider/dashboard.md

 ## Go to the Dashboard

-If you have just connected your cloud account using one of the connection wizards in the Spot console, you will see the Dashboard, by default, when you complete the wizard.
+If you have just connected your cloud account using one of the connection wizards in the Spot console, the Dashboard will open when you complete the wizard.

-If you are at some other location in the Spot console, go to Overview at the top of the left sidebar and click Dashboard.
+Click Overview at the top of the left sidebar and click Dashboard.

 <img src="/connect-your-cloud-provider/_media/view-dashboard-000.png" />